 However, we are very grateful it is still cheap as it is delicious and can be cooked in many ways.

-Fish like anchovies, sardinnes etc., are a good source of Omega 3 fatty acids, which are not only good for our heart, kidneys, and digestive system, but also to help in treating depression and other brain disorders.
+Fish like anchovies, sardinnes etc., also known as «foam fish» are a good source of Omega 3 fatty acids, which are not only good for our heart, kidneys, and digestive system, but also to help in treating depression and other brain disorders.
 With the sudden economic crisis, the only thing you hear people talking about is how they have been affected by the measures taken and how they cannot cope any more.
 Everyone is feeling depressed and suicide rates have risen tremendously.
 This is why we should eat fatty fish at least twice a week.

 Cooking this dish with extra virgin olive oil (rich source of monosaturated fatty acids, antioxidants and vitamin E and many more properties), tomatoes (lycopene, potassium etc), garlic (allicin), red onions (flavonoids, quersetin as well as allicin), parsley (Vitamins K and C) makes this dish perfect for your heart, mood, health and don’t forget your pocket.